project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 In order to find a potential foot location in the point cloud the found regions need to be transformed into a continuous region where we believe it is possible to place the foot.
 That is why we transform the regions into 'hulls' (a cloud detailing the edge of the region).
-To do this we need to:
+To do this we need to do the following for each region we received from the region creator:

-For each region:

   1. Find a plane which fits the region (using the average normal and point)

   2. Project all the points in the region to the plane

-  3. Transform the transformed points into a hull (the hull needs to be 2d), this can either create a convex or concave hull
+  3. Transform the projected points into a hull (the hull needs to be 2d), this can either create a convex or concave hull.

-  4. Add the found hull, its plane parameters and a vector of the indices to vectors for future use
+  4. Add the found hull, its plane parameters and a vector of the indices to vectors for future use.

 HullParameterDeterminer
 ^^^^^^^^^^^^^^^^^^^^^^^